viewermetrics/Twitch-CV-Analytics/README.md

-# Twitch-CV-Analytics
+# Twitch-AV-Analytics
-Displays the C/V ratio for top Twitch streams with distribution
+Displays the A/V ratio for top Twitch streams with distribution